-President and CEO,
+President & CEO,

-Location: Los Angeles
+Metro Region: Los Angeles

 Member Since: 2011

-Ms. Hyepin Im is a U.S. Presidential Appointee to the Board of the Corporation for National and Community Service.
-She is the President and Founder of Korean Churches for Community Development (KCCD), a national nonprofit involved in empowering churches and nonprofits to leverage their resources by building capacity, leadership, and partnerships in economic development and serving as a bridge between the Korean/Asian American community and the greater community at large.
-Since its inception in 2001, KCCD has had over 200 partners, ranging from the White House to Fortune 500 companies.
+Hyepin Im is the President and Founder of Faith and Community Empowerment (FACE), a national nonprofit involved in empowering churches and nonprofits to leverage their resources by building capacity, leadership, and partnerships in economic development and serving as a bridge between the Korean/Asian American community and the greater community at large.
+Since its inception in 2001, FACE has had over 200 partners, ranging from the White House to Fortune 500 companies.
 Successful initiatives include educating over 7000 homebuyers and helping them receive over $1.4 million in down payment assistance, saving over $83 million in assets from foreclosure, partnering with both FDIC and Freddie Mac in developing a Korean curriculum in financial literacy and homeownership, implementing a historic $5 million U.S. Department of Labor workforce development program, and hosting joint conferences with the White House and the U.S. Department of Housing and Urban Development to mobilize 4000 Korean American churches for economic development.